-Sennheiser headsets have always walked a fine line between the aggressively gamey aesthetic replete with angular designs and RGB lighting and the more inconspicuous design.
+Sennheiser headsets have always walked on a fine line between the aggressively gamey aesthetic abundant in angular designs and RGB lighting and the more inconspicuous design.

 This headset saw Sennheiser finally give up on the red and black color scheme of gaming headsets and go in a more refined shades-of-black direction.
 The highly angular, bulky, and almost sci-fi exterior still helps distinguish it as an unequivocally gaming headset.

 Of course, if you’re a fan of flashy accessories, you can still breathe some life into the GSP 670 by swapping the removable side plates.
 The selection of side plates isn’t too varied, but the customizability option is present.

 The left earcup features the microphone and charging port, but it also has a slide switch that serves multiple purposes, while the right earcup comes with a large volume wheel, smart button, and a smaller chat mix wheel.

 However, it’s still a headset that we could wear for hours on end without any issues, so don’t let the weight concern you.
 The folk at Sennheiser have gone to great lengths to ensure that wearing the GSP 670 is an absolute joy.

 The GSP 670 combats comfort concerns even further by not only offering dual-axis adjustability on the earcups to help fit all heads, but also a slider on the headband that can be used to adjust the clamping force.

 We’ve expected no less from a headset at this price, but the GSP 670 is a device that you’ll forget you’re even wearing.

-Now this being a Sennheiser product means that you shouldn’t expect any flashy accessories to help persuade you into buying it.
-Out of the box, you just get the headset, the USB dongle and the charging cable, which speakers volumes about the level of confidence Sennheiser has in this product.
+Being a Sennheiser product means that you shouldn’t expect any flashy accessories to persuade you to buy it.
+Out of the box, you just get the headset, the USB dongle, and the charging cable – which speakers volumes about the level of confidence Sennheiser has in this product.

-There is also a Bluetooth option and you can conveniently enter Bluetooth pairing mode by holding the side switch on the earcup for a couple of seconds, but Bluetooth connectivity is strictly an afterthought with the GSP 670.
+There is also a Bluetooth option, and you can conveniently enter Bluetooth pairing mode by holding the side switch on the earcup for a couple of seconds.
+Still, Bluetooth connectivity is strictly an afterthought with the GSP 670.

-Now what’s most impressive about this dongle is that it truly offers that low-latency wireless experience.
-You shouldn’t settle for anything else at this price range, but considering that this was Sennheiser’s first foray into the realm of wireless gaming headsets we had to see it first to believe it.
+Now what’s most impressive about this dongle is that it genuinely offers that low-latency wireless experience.
+You shouldn’t settle for anything else at this price range, but considering that this was Sennheiser’s first foray into the realm of wireless gaming headsets, we had to see it first to believe it.

-It’s just a shame that the same cannot be said about its signal range.
-The headset works brilliantly when you’re sitting in front of your computer and gaming away, but if you like to wander around the house in-between matches with the headset on and some music playing in the background, you’ll find the GSP 670 rather underwhelming for its price.
-Whereas competing headsets let you explore every nook and cranny in your home without compromising the wireless signal, a single wall can often prove to be a hurdle too large for the GSP 670 to overcome.
+Whereas competing headsets let you explore every nook and cranny in your home without compromising the wireless signal, a single wall can often prove to be a hurdle too significant for the GSP 670 to overcome.

-In addition to the PC, you can use the dongle to connect this headset to your PS4, however, you won’t get access to any additional feature this way, including the 7.1 virtual surround sound.
+In addition to the PC, you can use the dongle to connect this headset to your PS4.
+However, you won’t get access to any additional feature this way, including the 7.1 virtual surround sound.

 Aside from the dongle, we have to mention the Sennheiser Gaming Suite software.
 Once you run this software, you can program the smart button on the earcup to switch between the 2.0 and 7.1 modes or to switch between the EQ options.

 All in all, it’s a very functional piece of software, but it doesn’t offer as many features as some of Sennheiser’s competitors that are more seasoned in the gaming scene.

 There’s also nothing particularly noteworthy about the battery.
-20 hours of battery life isn’t bad, but considering that this is a $350 headset, you’d think it might offer more.
+Twenty hours of battery life isn’t bad, but considering that this is a $350 headset, you’d think it might offer more.

-There’s also a turbocharge mode that lets you charge the headset for only 7 minutes to get 2 full hours of use out of it.
+There’s also a turbocharge mode that lets you charge the headset for only 7 minutes to get two full hours of use out of it.
 And if you swipe the slide switch once you’ll get a voice notification telling you at what percentage the battery life stands.

 These are all pretty nifty quality of life features, but they would’ve been even better if the battery life was a tad more in line with the competition in the first place.

-Now where the GSP 670 makes no compromises is with the microphone.
+Now, where the GSP 670 makes no compromises is the microphone.
 This swiveling microphone offers a broadcasting level of quality.
 It can’t compete with wired microphones in this price range, but then again, it’s not like we were ever expecting it to.

 We can’t say that we’ve felt any difference when switching to these modes, but the default sound is so good that you won’t feel the need to switch in the first place.

-Noise Gate sets the custom loudness at which the microphone will pick things up, which is excellent for eliminating background ambient noises.
-Your friends will never know when you’ve got the AC turned on and running in the background with this microphone and it can eliminate even noisier inconveniences.
+Noise Gate sets the custom loudness at which the microphone will pick things up, which is excellent for eliminating ambient background noises.
+Your friends will never know when you’ve got the AC turned on and running in the background with this microphone, and it can eliminate even noisier inconveniences.

-As for the microphone itself, the only gripe you might have with it is that it’s not detachable.
+As for the microphone itself, the only issue you might have with it is that it’s not detachable.
 It’s cool how it automatically mutes itself when you flip it up and activates when you flip it down, but being able to remove it entirely would’ve been a welcome feature for many.

-Still, seeing as this is a headset that places gaming as its first priority, we can’t complain about this too much.
-It’s not like we’d take a headset this expensive outside when it wasn’t designed to endure the elements in the first place.
+And lastly, we have the audio quality.
 This is the thing that makes it all worth it.
-Even if you’re underwhelmed by the lack of features, a battery life that’s average at best, or the poor range, the sound of this headset will simply not leave you feeling indifferent.
+Even if the lack of features underwhelms you, battery life that’s average at best, or the mediocre range, the sound of this headset will not leave you feeling indifferent.

 As expected, considering the price and the manufacturer, the folk at Sennheiser have brought their A-game with this headset.
 We can unreservedly say that the Sennheiser GSP 670 features a certified audiophile-grade sound.

 The 7.1 surround sound isn’t the best in class – which again hints towards this being Sennheiser’s first attempt at making a wireless gaming headset more so than anything else – but it’s still highly functional.

 We just can’t say enough good things about it.
 It’s everything you could hope from a Sennheiser device – an audio quality that makes everything sound at its best.